elliesch/bedfinder/README.md

 }
 ```

-If you make use of the Wisconsin Bay Lobe data in your research, please cite:
+If you make use of the TPI tool or the Wisconsin Bay Lobe data in your research, please cite:

 [![DOI](https://zenodo.org/badge/768265366.svg)](https://zenodo.org/doi/10.5281/zenodo.11660146)
 ```